 Medical Biochemistry 1 has been specifically designed to build on students' knowledge of chemistry as preparation for the more specialised field of biochemistry.
 The over-arching learning theme is to gain an in-depth knowledge of biomolecular structure and the structure/function relationship of biomolecules.
 A modern teaching style is applied to accommodate varied learning styles and combines lectures, narrated powerpoints, screencasts and group learning sessions.
 Key learning outcomes are facilitated in a technology-enhanced environment to enhance understanding, including problem-based learning and a molecular modelling assignment.
 Students will gain a detailed understanding of buffer systems, enzyme kinetics, regulation and mechanisms as well as key intracellular signalling cascades.
-The subject incorporates biochemical laboratory techniques such as a number of chromatography & spectroscopy techniques.
+The subject incorporates biochemical laboratory techniques such as a number of chromatography and spectroscopy techniques.

 |Faculty||Faculty of Health Sciences & Medicine|

-6. Demonstrate competencies in more advanced biochemical techniques including chromatography, spectrophotometry and electrophoresis.
+7. Competently perform advanced biochemical techniques including chromatography, spectrophotometry and electrophoresis.